 - Porters should only be expected to load for reasonable amounts of time, with breaks in between.
 Ideally loading teams would be split; 2-4 loaders on the truck and the necessary number of loaders carrying goods to and from the warehouse/depot/discharge point, reducing the need to enter or exit the vehicle.

-- Porters should be monitored for unsafe behavior or possible security concerns.
+- Porters should be monitored for unsafe behaviour or possible security concerns.

 Road Conditions – In many humanitarian contexts, road conditions are extremely poor.
 Vehicles should be well maintained as possible, and drivers should not take unnecessary risks.
 Trucking on poor road conditions such as mud, loose soil or standing water can be augmented by the use of 6x6 trucks (3 axle vehicles will all wheel drive) or any vehicle with a drive shaft that powers the rear axles.
 Drivers should also understand the route, and have some experience navigating adverse driving conditions.